giantswarm/rfc/future-of-mc-bootstrap/Readme.md

 ### Short Term

 - Separate build targets for different providers
-- work on automated tests even if they are not perfect
+- Work on automated tests even if they are not perfect
 - Only keep SOPS encryption key and shared secrets  in lastpass
 - Move all infrastructure configuration and installation secrets into a separate repository encrypted with SOPS